ABOUT

 Although ‘JEDI’ in the ENGO sector often solely refers to BIPOC inclusion, we recognize that fully exploring organizational inclusion must also include other equity-deserving communities such as people with disabilities, women and gender-expansive people, and people from the 2SLGBTQIA+ community.
 We will continue to offer BIPOC inclusion-focussed cohorts in 2025 and 2026, but add cohorts related to other equity-deserving groups.

-Anna-Liza Badaloo leads both JEDI cohort programs.
-Viewing JEDI (Justice, Equity, Diversity, and Inclusion) through the lens of empathy, her decolonized, intersectional approach has helped organizations build capacity by implementing JEDI-focused training, events, communities of practice, peer networks, and advocacy campaigns.
-By centering underserved communities including BIPOC, youth, and 2SLGBTQIA+, she helps organizations understand how colonial structures impact organizational health.
+Anna-Liza Badaloo (she/her) of Anemochory Consulting is a facilitator, un-learner, and inclusive communicator.
+Viewing JEDI (Justice, Equity, Diversity, and Inclusion) through the lens of empathy, her decolonized, intersectional approach helps organizations build capacity by implementing communities of practice, trainings, and empathy-driven frameworks designed to foster organizational justice.
+By centering equity-deserving communities, she helps organizations understand how colonial structures impact organizational health.

 Vision2030 offerings will be posted HERE.
 To receive email announcements, SIGN-UP here.